 But these solutions treat income inequality as a symptom rather than a disease.
 Income inequality is born out of something deeper and more fundamental: asset inequality.

-The more assets you have, the more you can leverage them to generate even more assets.
 Assets aren’t just cars and money: They’re the primary resources that people can leverage to generate income.
 Ownership or access to assets—such as equity shares, certain types of land, education, and social connections—is what gives people the foundation to generate an income and therefore create more wealth.
 For example, if you inherit financial capital, you can invest the money in the stock market, buy a home, and pay for good education, thus leveraging your inherited asset to generate more wealth and a higher income.
 If you have access to health insurance, you are able to take care of your physical and mental self, which makes it easier for you to work and earn money.
 If you own a house or an apartment, you can put it on Airbnb and earn extra income, or sell it.
 The more assets you have, the more you can leverage them to generate even more assets, and the more income you can eventually bring in.

 Money in particular is a kind of asset that gives people access to other assets, such as a good education, better health care, and crime-free neighborhoods to live in.
 But ownership of financial assets has become highly polarized: A recent study by the International Monetary Fund concluded that the share of national income paid to workers has been falling since the 1980s.
 Wages simply haven’t kept pace with gains in productivity, and a greater amount of income is being earned through equity ownership and financial investments.
 In today’s world, returns are going to investors and shareholders, not to workers.